qorix-group/process_description/process/process_areas/safety_analysis/guidance/safety_analysis_guideline.rst

 Detailed description which steps are need for a safety analysis.
 In general the workflow is shown in :need:`doc_getstrt__safety_analysis`.

 #.
-Analyze the dependencies between features by performing a **single platform feature DFA** that references all platform feature static architecture diagrams, highlighting potential shared use of modules.
+Analyse the dependencies between features by performing a **single platform feature DFA** that references all platform feature static architecture diagrams, highlighting potential shared use of modules.
 #.
 Monitor the results of the platform feature DFA and log any issues in the Issue Tracking system with the ``safety`` label.
 #.
 Verify the platform feature DFA results by using :need:`gd_chklst__safety_analysis`.
 #.
 Platform feature DFA are completed when the verification is done, no issues are open and the status is "valid".